AbuAlbr/Operating-System-Scheduler/README.md

-# Operating-System-Scheduler
-This project implements five CPU scheduling algorithms to demonstrate how they work and affect task management.
-The project is divided into files to keep things simple and easy to read.
-Each file contains a different scheduling algorithm.
+# Operating System Scheduler - Task Management Redefined

+The **Operating System Scheduler** project demonstrates five key CPU scheduling algorithms.
+It explores how these algorithms manage tasks and affect system performance.
+This documentation provides an in-depth look at the installation, features, and advanced usage of the scheduler.

+---

 ## Key Features
 - **First-Come, First-Served (FCFS):** Tasks are executed in the order they arrive.